invopop/gobl.fatturapa/README.md

 }
 ```

-If you want to include the fiscal data of the entity integrating with the SDI (Italy's e-invoice system) and `ProgressivoInvio` (transmission number) in the XML, you can use the `WithTransmissionData` option.
+If you want to include the fiscal data of the entity integrating with the SDI (Italy's e-invoice system) and `ProgressivoInvio` (transmission number) in the XML, you can use the `WithTransmitterData` option.
 This option must be used if you are integrating diredctly with the SDI, but if you are working with a third party service to send the XML, it would be on their side to include this data.

 ```golang
 transmitter := fatturapa.Transmitter{